mrmaple240/MiniThemes/README.md

 #GuildsTray
 Moves your guilds into a popup tray at the bottom of Discord.
-**Notes** Untested with a lot of guilds, compatability with other themes can't be gauranteed.
+**Notes:** Compatability with other themes can't be gauranteed.
+Not tested with a lot of guilds in the list.